johnrm174/model-railway-signalling/README.md

 > You have been warned!

 * Bugfix to the Bulk Renumbering - State is now saved so subsequent Undos/Redos work properly.
+* Bugfix to applying line configuration changes in Run Mode - Selection circles are now hidden.
-* Added ability to change the line width in the Edit Line and Edit Point configuration dialogs
+* The line width can now be specified/changed in the Edit Line and Edit Point configuration dialogs.
-* Added ability to change the styles (solid or dashed) for points/lines (config dialogs and styles)
+* Added ability to change the styles (solid or dashed) for points/lines (config dialogs and styles).
 * TBD, TBD

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)